TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.14.md

 ---

-For he knoweth our frame; He remembereth that we are dust.
+For he knows how we are made.
+He remembers that we are dust.